IBM/ansible-automation-for-lmt/README.md

 - Read more about inventories [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)

-Exemplary script running on the same machine as lmt server:
+Exemplary inventory for playbook running on the same host as lmt server:

 ```
 ---